Lesson 1 - Introduction To Acrylic Pouring

 It has many names...
 "Fluid Art", "Pouring Art", "Paint Pouring", "Pour Art", "Acrylic Paint Pouring".

-Tradesmen use the product Floetrol (AKA Acrylic paint conditioner) to help make house paint easier to apply to surfaces.
+Tradesmen use the product Flood Floetrol (AKA Acrylic paint conditioner) to help make house paint easier to apply to surfaces.
 It helps make paint dry slower and dry evenly rather than with lots of lines/bumps/marks.

-So, what do you need to start?
+What do you need to start?

 Acrylic Pouring Supplies:

-Get your pouring supplies ready and set up your space.
+It's time!
+Go get your pouring supplies ready and set up your space.

 *** Your shopping list is down the bottom of this page.